 This card carries a $95 annual fee and rewards you with 9x Hyatt points per dollar spent at Hyatt hotels and resorts.
 You’ll typically need a slightly higher credit score to get approved for the World of Hyatt card, likely in the 700+ range.
 Read our World Of Hyatt credit card review here.

-Marriott offers a couple of different credit cards through Chase, including the popular Marriott Bonvoy Boundless credit card.
-This card carries a $95 annual fee but there is a limited-time offer of 100,000 bonus Marriott points after you spend $5,000 with your Chase Marriott Bonvoy Boundless card in the first three months from account opening.
+Marriott offers a couple of different credit cards through Chase, including the popular Marriott Bonvoy Boundless Credit Card.
+This card carries a $95 annual fee but there is welcome offer of 75,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.